mmz33/mmz33.github.io/_posts/2018-08-29-Attention-Model.md

 - $$ o_t $$: Output at time step $$ t $$.
 For example, it can be a one-hot vector representing the index of the translated word of the input word.

 - $$ U, V, W $$: Weight matrices parameters.
+U is the input-to-hidden weight matrix, V is the hidden-to-hidden weight matrix, and W is the hidden-to-output weight matrix.
 Note that these matrices are shared between all the time steps in the network.

 The loop allows information to pass from one step to another.
 For the calculations:
 - $$ h_t = g[Ux_t + Vh_{t-1}] $$ where the current hidden state or information is calculated depending